Chess grandmaster Daniel Naroditsky is remembered as a leader in the game's online surge

 Nurturing young talent

-Last week, Naroditsky posted a video on his popular Speedrun chess series on YouTube, telling viewers he was “back, better than ever” after a short “creative break.”
-His videos, in which he gave tips and discussed strategy, were great tools for chess players of various abilities, said Benjamin Balas, professor of psychology at North Dakota State.
+Last week, Naroditsky posted a video in his popular Speedrun series on YouTube, telling viewers he was “back, better than ever” after a short “creative break.”
+His videos, in which he gave tips and discussed strategy, were great tools for chess players of various abilities, said Benjamin Balas, a psychology professor at North Dakota State.

 “He would tell you ‘This is the kind of mistake you’re going to see at this level,’ and he would make mistakes, too, and talk to you how to manage them,” Balas said.

-Other grandmasters such as Hikaru Nakamura and five-time World Chess Champion Magnus Carlsen are using social media to take chess to a wider audience, increasing its popularity around the world.
+Nakamura and five-time World Chess Champion Magnus Carlsen are also using social media to take chess to a wider audience, increasing its popularity around the world.

 “People, they see Daniel or other streamers and they start to play online chess,” said John Hartmann, editor of Chess Life magazine.
 “The streaming personalities, they lead people into the chess world.”

-Carlsen credited Naroditsky for his work in the streaming space, saying he was universally loved and “such a resource to the chess community.”
+Carlsen credited Naroditsky for his work in the streaming space, saying he was “such a resource to the chess community.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.